citizenhicks/pegasus/README.md

 	* Provide an interface for “edit suggestions” that automatically merges user edits into the final text.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the APACHE LICENSE, VERSION 2.0.